-- "our biodiversity is a taonga, important to New Zealand's environment, culture, society and economy.
-However, it is in rapid decline from pressures like land-use change, invasive species, and climate change, and we need to do more to ensure that it is protected," said Hon Nanaia Mahuta. - 53.
-The draft NPS itself sets clear direction and covers the following: - national criteria for assessing all indigenous biodiversity - creation of Significant Natural Areas (SNAs) that will be required to be identified, attributes scheduled, mapped and then incorporated into District Plans and Regional Plans. - direction on how activities within those SNAs will be managed and how to engage with landowners through that process, with the ultimate goal of setting environmental bottom lines within a SNA - direction on how activities within all other indigenous biodiversity should be undertaken to "maintain" indigenous biodiversity - provision for existing activities (on a limited basis) within SNAs - requires a regional biodiversity strategy which sets targets for restoration and enhancement to be developed by the Regional Council. - 54.
+- a new report recommending improvements to biodiversity management will build on communities' good work to protect our biodiversity, says associate minister for the environment, Hon Nanaia Mahuta. - the report of the Biodiversity Collaborative Group outlines a draft National Policy Statement (NPS) for Indigenous Biodiversity and provides complementary recommendations, to help halt the decline in biodiversity. - "our biodiversity is a taonga, important to New Zealand's environment, culture, society and economy.
+However, it is in rapid decline from pressures like land-use change, invasive species, and climate change, and we need to do more to ensure that it is protected," said Hon Nanaia Mahuta. - 61.
+The draft NPS itself sets clear direction and covers the following: - national criteria for assessing all indigenous biodiversity - creation of Significant Natural Areas (SNAs) that will be required to be identified, attributes scheduled, mapped and then incorporated into District Plans and Regional Plans. - direction on how activities within those SNAs will be managed and how to engage with landowners through that process, with the ultimate goal of setting environmental bottom lines within a SNA - direction on how activities within all other indigenous biodiversity should be undertaken to "maintain" indigenous biodiversity - provision for existing activities (on a limited basis) within SNAs - requires a regional biodiversity strategy which sets targets for restoration and enhancement to be developed by the Regional Council. - 62.
 The creation of the NPS will require continued support from Council of the regional biodiversity study programme already underway and the biodiversity strategy.
 However, the draft NPS proposes a 5 year timeframe to have completed what will be a fairly extensive research and ground truthing programme and may require a higher level of resourcing in order to meet that timeframe.
 The draft NPS will also require councils to actively enter into engagement with landowners once areas have been identified from the study.
-This will be likely to require additional resource. - 55.
-The draft NPS further proposes that within six years a plan change be notified to the relevant Regional and District planning documents to incorporate the SNAs. - 56.
+This will be likely to require additional resource. - 63.
+The draft NPS further proposes that within six years a plan change be notified to the relevant Regional and District planning documents to incorporate the SNAs. - 64.
 The strategy will require that an increase in indigenous biodiversity be achieved to boost the percentage of indigenous cover for the region.
-It is likely that this will require councils to consider what they can contribute towards meeting that target. - 57.
+It is likely that this will require councils to consider what they can contribute towards meeting that target. - 65.
 A cost benefit analysis will be prepared and both that, and the collaborative group's reports, will be forwarded to the relevant ministers and officials for consideration.
 A full consultation process on a proposed NPS and its complementary and supporting measures will then occur.
 Depending on what the ministers determine, it is possible that this will be progressed this year.